 Pension reforms enacted during the 2011 Legislative Session, the teacher pension sharing enacted during the 2012 Legislative Session, and the phase-out of the corridor funding method that was enacted during the 2013 Legislative Session are noted by each of the three rating agencies.
 Fitch Ratings noted "Despite pensions being a comparative credit weakness, the state has taken multiple steps to reduce their burden and improve sustainability over time."
-Moody's indicated "The financial condition of Maryland's retirement system represents a credit challenge for the state" but goes on to recognize that "[t]he state has taken a number of measures to reduce its pension burden."
+Moody's indicated "[t]he financial condition of Maryland's retirement system represents a credit challenge for the state" but goes on to recognize that "[t]he state has taken a number of measures to reduce its pension burden."
 While noting the reforms, including those enacted in 2013, the state's actuary projects "it would reach 100% funding by ...
 2039."
 S&P indicated "[t]he state's belowaverage pension funded ratios continue to represent downside risk to the rating."
-Financial Management

-C. Moody's 2014 State Debt Medians
+C. Moody's 2015 State Debt Medians

-In May 2014 Moody's released a report titled 2014 State Debt Medians: Appetite for Borrowing Remains Weak.
+In June 2015 Moody's released a report titled 2015 State Debt Medians: Total Debt Falls for First Time in Almost 30 Years.
 This annual report uses various debt measures to compare state debt burdens, which is one of many factors that Moody's uses to determine state credit quality.
 Selected measures from the report are summarized in the table below.
 The Moody's calculation of debt outstanding as a percent of personal income will differ from the CDAC calculations due to timing variances.
-For example, the Moody's reported ratio for 2013 measures net state tax-supported debt as of calendar year-end 2013 compared to personal income as of 2012.
+For example, the Moody's reported ratio for 2015 measures net state tax-supported debt as of calendar year-end 2014 compared to personal income as of 2013.

-Measure Maryland Mean Median Ranking Net Tax-Supported Debt per Capita \$1,791 \$1,436 \$1,054 14^{th} Net Tax-Supported Debt as % of GDP 3.3% 2.9% 2.4% 14^{th} Net Tax-Supported Debt as % of Personal Income 3.4% 3.2% 2.6% 18^{th} Debt Service Ratio 5.5% 5.3% 5.1% 22^{nd}
+Measure Maryland Mean Median Ranking Net Tax-Supported Debt per Capita \$1,889 \$1,419 \$1,012 12^{th} Net Tax-Supported Debt as % of GDP 3.3% 2.7% 2.2% 14^{th} Net Tax-Supported Debt as % of Personal Income 3.5% 3.1% 2.5% 16 th Debt Service Ratio 5.8% 5.5% 5.3% 20th